Glosperx/Optimal_Path/README.md

-# Shortest_Path
+# Minimal Cost Path Comparison

-A performance comparison between Q-Learning and classical algorithms like Breadth-First Search for finding paths with minimal cost in a graph.
+A performance comparison between **Q-Learning** and classical algorithms for finding paths with minimal total cost in a graph.

+## Overview

+This project demonstrates how a Q-Learning agent can learn to navigate a graph efficiently and compares it with traditional algorithms like BFS.
+The focus is on evaluating:

+- **Execution time**
+- **Memory usage**